Second World Summit for Social Development: Inclusive Employment: Advancing Access to Decent Work for Persons with Disabilities

 Co-hosts

-International Disability Alliance (IDA), Global Disability Innovation Hub (GDI Hub), ATscale - the Global Partnership for Assistive Technology, and the London School of Hygiene & Tropical Medicine (LSHTM)
+International Disability Alliance (IDA), Global Disability Innovation Hub (GDI Hub), the Global Partnership for Assistive Technology (ATscale) , the London School of Hygiene & Tropical Medicine (LSHTM), Fatma Al Jassim, and United Disabled Persons of Kenya

 About